Quasi-fibered boundary pseudodifferential operators: Symbol maps for operators and the edge calculus

 denote the edge density bundle on $M$.
 Given $E$ and $F$ vector bundles on $M$, the \textbf{small calculus of edge pseudodifferential operators} acting from sections of $E$ to sections of $F$ is then the union over $m\in \bbR$ of the spaces

 More generally, given an index family $\cE$ for $M^2_e$ and a multiweight $\mathfrak{s}$, there are corresponding spaces of edge pseudodifferential operators

-\begin{remark} To be consistent with our notation for $\QFB$ operators and $\Qb$ operators, we use in \eqref{smb.24} a right density slightly different from the one of \cite[(3.11)]{AG}. \end{remark} For $\tau>0$, we can also consider the spaces
+\begin{remark} To be consistent with our notation for $\QFB$ operators and $\Qb$ operators, we use in \eqref{smb.24} a right density slightly different from the one of \cite[(3.11)]{AG}. \end{remark} As in Definition~\ref{ext.8} we can define the spaces of weakly conormal edge pseudodifferential operators by